 Our attention spans are shrinking.
 Since 2000, our attention spans have dropped from 12 to 8 seconds.
 This officially makes humans rank worse than goldfish when it comes to our ability to focus, especially on things like business training.

-The lack of attention span is connected to the extreme amount of information to which people are regularly exposed.
+The lack of attention span is a result of the extreme amount of information that we all process each day.
 Being overwhelmed by so much data, blindly relying on the internet to find answers, and being targeted by all sorts of distractions is taking its toll on our way of remembering things.

 The digital overload is also having profound impacts on the way people learn.

 However, there are useful strategies to create engaging and successful learning experiences which can address individuals’ needs.
-The commonly used approach is to use a mixture of both face-to-face and virtual classes, defined in one term, known as “Blended Learning.”
+The commonly used approach is to use a mixture of both face-to-face and virtual classes.
+One term defines this mix: “Blended Learning.”

 Read more: 7 Ways Blended Learning Will Inspire You